transdigiware/blockchain/enterprise_upgrade.md

 ## Step one: Have your Enterprise Plan network upgraded to Fabric v1.4
 {: #enterprise-upgrade-overview-one}

-If you choose to use the ugprade tool to move to the new platform, {{site.data.keyword.IBM_notm}} will upgrade your Enterprise Plan network from Fabric v1.1 to Fabric v1.4.3. {{site.data.keyword.IBM_notm}} can then migrate your ordering service from Kafka to RAFT consensus.
+If you choose to use the upgrade tool to move to the new platform, {{site.data.keyword.IBM_notm}} will upgrade your Enterprise Plan network from Fabric v1.1 to Fabric v1.4.3. {{site.data.keyword.IBM_notm}} can then migrate your ordering service from Kafka to RAFT consensus.
 Upgrading to RAFT will allow you to create new ordering nodes on {{site.data.keyword.blockchainfull_notm}} Platform 2.0.

 The upgrade of your network to Fabric 1.4.3 might cause breaking changes that will require updates to your application.
 For more information, see [Prepare for the breaking changes from Fabric v1.4](/docs/services/blockchain/reference?topic=blockchain-enterprise-upgrade-applications#enterprise-upgrade-applications-one).